andymckay/blog/_posts/2023-12-18-joshua-tree.md

 * I finally got a puffy style jacket to keep me warm, I've seen these on a bunch of trails and always thought they were a bit weird, preferring layers instead.
 Would recommend.
 * I got a sleeping bag liner which adds another 15c to the sleeping bag range.
 Would also recommend.

+## Day 1

+Organizing, car rental, fuel and food stock up - that sort of thing.

 ## Day 2

 Our first hike was in Joshua Tree from the Blackrock campground.
 A 13km hike up over two small peaks, this was mostly our just breaking in hike.